casid/jte/DOCUMENTATION.md

 ### Natural comments

-All HTML, CSS and JavaScript comments are not rendered.
-You can use the natural comment syntax without worrying to leak information/data to the outside.
+jte does not render HTML, CSS and JavaScript comments.
+You can use the natural comment syntax without worrying about leaking information/data to the outside.

 ## HTML Escaping

 Output escaping depends on the `ContentType` the engine is created with:

-- With `ContentType.Plain` there is no output escaping.
+- With `ContentType.Plain`, there is no output escaping.
 - With `ContentType.Html`, the [OwaspHtmlTemplateOutput](jte-runtime/src/main/java/gg/jte/html/OwaspHtmlTemplateOutput.java) is used for context sensitive output escaping.

-In `Html` mode, user content `${}` is automatically escaped, depending what part of the template it is placed into:
+In `Html` mode, user content `${}` is automatically escaped, depending on what part of the template it is placed into:

 - HTML tag bodies
 - HTML attributes